Nenkai/GTToolsSharp/README.md

 * Decrypting files - movies, databases, etc.

 Files can be extracted for GT.VOL (main build volume) and PDIPFS (update patches).
 To unpack/pack certain builds you will need the keys for each one of them.
-Only the keys for GT5P, GT5 (EU/US) and GT6 are provided.

 ## ⚠️ Notice regarding GT7
 While this tool supports unpacking volumes from GT7, Absolutely NO support and help will be provided in regards to extracting files from the base version or later patches.